bikelomatic-complexity/btc-app/README.md

   - containers are pages that get rendered in the app.
 They are in the `/containers` folder and are composed of components in the `/components` folder
     - components are used in multiple pages, so when modifying them make sure to check their references elsewhere in the document
   - `usbr20.json` is a track that is, for all intents and purposes, hardcoded- This should be replaced with dynamic tracks asap.
+  - Modifying the `config.xml` changes the cordova/android settings
+    - There is an svg for the alpha and normal logo in `/src/img` folder.
+Using a command line tool like [imagemagick](http://www.imagemagick.org/) or a vector graphics editing tool like [Inkscape](https://inkscape.org/) should allow you to modify or export it into multiple sizes.
 - Testing
   - For javascript unit testing, we are using the [Mocha](https://mochajs.org/) stack, with [Chai](http://chaijs.com/) and [Sinon](http://sinonjs.org/).
 We run client-side tests using the Karma test runner, which runs the tests inside a browser instance.
   - [Skin-deep](https://github.com/glenjamin/skin-deep) is a testing framework to mock the react components used in the client, and test the state, props, and rendered component.
 We forked the official glenjamin/skin-deep repository in an attempt to resolve project specific issues.
 We would recommend to future teams to attempt to use the newest version of skin-deep, or more mature testing frameworks, such as Airbnb’s React testing framework, [Enzyme](https://github.com/airbnb/enzyme).